chrislattman/blogging-project/docs/README.md

 ## General (any OS)

 - Docker Desktop: https://www.docker.com/products/docker-desktop
+    - For Windows: go to `Turn Windows features on or off` and make sure Hyper-V is unchecked (restart your computer if necessary)
     - **If you already have Docker Desktop installed:** open it and click on the settings gear, go to Software Updates, click "Check for updates" and install any updates
     - Once installed, make sure to open it, click on the settings gear, uncheck "Show weekly tips," check "Use Docker Compose V2," then click on Apply & Restart
     - Linux instructions are available [here](https://docs.docker.com/desktop/install/ubuntu/) (can be done from a terminal)